tdsehenuk/c-book-exercises/Chapter4/Chapter4.2FunctionArguments/README.md

    - Check the printed values inside `main()` to verify that the original variables haven’t changed since they were passed by value.

 ### 5. **Deployment:**
-   This is a simple program with no deployment needed.
-If wanted to run locally:
    - gcc .\4.2Swap.c -o .\4.2Swap.exe
    - .\4.2Swap.exe

 ### 6. **Maintenance:**
-   Ensure that the function `swap()` is only working with simple integer values.
+   - Ensure that the function `swap()` is only working with simple integer values.
    - Expand to support `float` or `double`.
    - Exapnd by passing references later.